andrelandgraf/react-oauth2-skeleton/README.md

 This repository provides a skeleton application that you can fork to quick-start your own React app!

+### Features

+- built-in structure for navigation with react-router
+- built-in structure and logic for internationalization with i18next
+- oauth2 flow (for more information, see chapter oAuth)

 Find the corresponding backend-api express-oauth2-skeleton [here](https://github.com/tum-aweink/express-oauth2-skeleton).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but we ejected Create React App to have more control over linting and configuration.
 Please find the Create React App documentation on the bottom of this README.